robot297/JAG_10_2019/Lab 10 Questions.md

 In WishListGUI.java, the constructor is called with a list of `wishListPlaces`, and a list of `visitedPlaces`.
 In the constructor, use these lists to add places to the `wishList` and `visitedList` JLists.
 Add the place names in the same order as they are found in the files.

 So, when the program starts, it will read lists of places from file.
 It will display places read from file in the JLists.
 When user saves and quits, all of the places in the `wishList` and `visitedList` will be written to file.
-So the next time the program starts, these places will be displayed.
+So the next time the program starts, the places in the files will be displayed.